Upcoming events

 • Presenting Specimens on arrival at the Conference Centre

-• The Judging of Work its Strategy and Process
+• The Judging Process

 • Listing of Competitions and Judging Criteria